inery-blockchain/inery-testnet-faucet-tasks/README.md

+This ineryCRUD tutorial are also available on my gitbook https://docs.codeblocklabs.com/testnet/inery/inerycrud Video Tutorial also available on

 # Prerequisites

 To run these scripts, you'll need to have Node.js installed on your machine.
 You can download the latest version of Node.js from the official website: https://nodejs.org/.